 For our manufacturing partners, sustainability is more than a buzzword.
 Peruvian mills are trustworthy partners in part because they have generations of manufacturing experience.
 Partnering with our mill in Peru gives us access to high-quality raw materials, as well as the ability to coordinate with suppliers and stakeholders to make sure environmental and ethical standards are met.

-We work only with suppliers that have OEKO-TEX certification, which guarantees that the fibers are tested for harmful substances and are safe from a human and ecological perspective.
+We work only with suppliers that have OEKO-TEX certification, which guarantees that the fibres are tested for harmful substances and are safe from a human and ecological perspective.
 Knomad’s partner mill is OEKO-TEX Class 1 certified, and we’re expanding to a higher level of certification later this year: STeP by OEKO-TEX.
 This new certification covers environmental and chemical management, social responsibility, quality control, and health and safety protections at the mill.

 In pursuit of our sustainability goals, Knomad’s partner mill has established an impressive green energy program.
 More than 1200 solar panels have been installed at the factory, saving over 59,000 gallons of gas (LPG) in our production processes since their installation.
 These shifts in the mill’s energy matrix significantly reduced carbon dioxide emissions into the natural environment.